-There are several different type of branch circuits in your home.
+There are several different types of branch circuits in your home.

-Outlet circuits are circuits that serve only general-purpose plug-in outlets.
-They can be specific to a room, or to a group of rooms.
+- Outlet circuits.
+These are circuits that serve only general-purpose plug-in outlets.
+They can be specific to a room or a group of rooms.
 A second-story in a small house, for example, may have one or two outlet circuits that serve multiple rooms.

 - Room circuits.
 Depending on how the home has been wired, sometimes the circuit layout has all lights and outlets in a room served by individual circuits.